SvenBrehmerCS/MolSim/README.md

 This would run a simulation lasting for 10 time units, printing every 20th iteration.
 The initial state would be given in the file input.txt, every other parameter would have the default value.

-`./MolSim -delta_t=1 -out_name=MD ./path/to/input.txt`
+`./MolSim -delta_t=1 -out_name=MD -calc=gravity ./path/to/input.txt`

 This would run a simulation with an update increment of 1 time unit, printing to output files of the format `MD_<iteration>.vtu`.
-The initial state would be given in the file input.txt, every other parameter would have the default value.
+The gravity force model would be used for simulating based on the initial state, given in the file input.txt.
+Every other parameter would have the default value.